Author: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2011.

 If a skin lesion is clinically suspicious of lentigo maligna, it is best cut out (excision biopsy) with a 2–3 mm margin.
 Partial biopsy is less accurate than complete excision biopsy, as a single small biopsy could miss a malignant focus.
 However sometimes the lesion is very large, and before performing significant surgery, a partial biopsy is arranged to confirm the diagnosis.
 The doctor should remove a long ellipse of skin, take biopsies from multiple sites or carefully shave a representative area for histology.

 The pathological diagnosis of melanoma and its precursors can be very difficult.
-Some lesions clinically typical of lentigo maligna are reported to show junctional melanocytic proliferation alone, others have the criteria to diagnose in situ melanoma, and a few show invasive cancer.
+Some lesions clinically typical of lentigo maligna are reported to show junctional melanocytic proliferation alone (with or without atypia), others have the criteria to diagnose in situ melanoma, and a few show invasive cancer.

 The histological features of lentigo maligna include a predominantly junctional confluent proliferation of melanocytes and extension along adnexal structures.
 Solar elastosis (degeneration of elastic tissue within dermis) is typically prominent.
 Immunostains eg SAC R21 may improve accuracy of diagnosis in borderline cases.